 Beyond the reductions in the correctional populations, also of great interest is the effect of the JRA on offender outcomes, namely, recidivism.
 Part of the intent of the JRA is to reduce recidivism by more effectively targeting correctional resources and utilizing evidence-based supervision practices.
-In 2016, the Sentencing Commission published its ninth biennial adult recidivism study - a study that examined the first cohort of probationers sentenced under and subject to the provisions and practices under the JRA.
-In the tenth adult recidivism study published in 2018, the first sample in which the majority of prisoners (61%) were sentenced under the JRA and subject to the significant changes in eligibility for PRS are studied.
-Taken together, outcomes reported for probationers in 2016 and prisoners in 2018 offer both a first look at the empirically measurable effects of the JRA and provide a baseline from which to measure future samples.
+In 2016, the Sentencing Commission published its biennial adult recidivism study - a study that examined the first cohort of probationers sentenced under and subject to the provisions and practices of the JRA.
+The most recent adult recidivism study, published in 2020, offers another look at the recidivism under JRA.
+All probationers and most prisoners (80%) in the sample were subject to the provisions of the JRA, offering a more complete examination of outcomes under the law.